raul23/energy/books.rst

 * Dugdale, J. S. (1996). `Entropy and its Physical Meaning`_.
 Taylor & Francis.

   * "This text gives students a clear and easily understood introduction to entropy - a central concept in thermodynamics, but one which is often regarded as the most difficult to grasp."
-[EntropyPhysicalMeaning]_
+[AmazonEntropyPhysicalMeaning]_

 Thermodynamics
 ==============